New to Van Clarke? Subscribe to our newsletter for 15% off your first order. Start your haircare journey today.

-This week we’re looking at healthier sweets.
+This week we’re looking at a healthier sweet.
 Now I’m charged with taking ten years off Michael, with just two weeks to go, his between-meals snacking around the house needs some restrictions.
 These energy balls satisfy a need for sweetness but in a healthy and satisfying way.

 Ingredients: